ModelCompare

 Our contribution

-At Fraunhofer SCAI, we thrive at the cross-roads of mathematics and data analysis.
+At Fraunhofer SCAI, we thrive at the crossroads of mathematics and data analysis.
 This enables us to provide cutting-edge tools that address the everyday needs of CAE engineers.
 They often need to compare and identify parts from different models when they analyze different simulation results.
-Therefore we developed this tool as one step of an overall simulation data analysis workflow.
+Therefore, we developed this tool as one step of an overall simulation data analysis workflow.

 A seamless interface as a plug-in